OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 OXID eShop EE B2B Compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The OXID eShop Enterprise B2B Edition 7.4 is currently not release.
+The OXID eShop Enterprise B2B Edition 7.4 is not yet released.
 It will follow in the next weeks.

 ..
     The OXID eShop EE B2B compilation includes the following packages additionally: